-From the Monitor tab you can make permanent or temporary changes to the way a graph is displayed.
-For example, you can choose to display the last hour's activity or you can choose to view a specific period of time.
+From the Monitor tab, you can make permanent or temporary changes to the way a graph is displayed.
+For example, you can view the last hour's activity, or a specific period of time.

-Persistent changes to the way the graphs display are only made from the Monitor tab.
+The Monitor tab is the only place where you make persistent changes to the way the graphs display.
 You can set the size of the thumbnails and the full-sized graphs and you can also set their refresh interval.
 For more information, see Section 2.2.1, "The Server Graphs and Critical Events".

 As with the Monitor tab, the data shown in the graphs is determined by the server or group of servers selected in the server tree.
+Each graph is only displayed if there is appropriate data for the selected servers; for example, only slave servers have a Replication Slave Delay graph, and the Cluster graphs only apply to MySQL Cluster servers.

-The Graphs tab shows all the available graphs and provides the capability of adjusting the scale of the graphs, allowing a more or less detailed view as the situation requires.
+The Graphs tab shows all the available graphs in a single column, and provides the capability of adjusting the scale of the graphs, allowing a more or less detailed view as the situation requires.
+Click on the Graph Gallery to view multiple graphs per column.

 To ensure that you have the latest versions of the graphs, click on the Check For Updates link on the top left of this page.